codabro/ImClass/README.md

 Entering an invalid operation into the address bar will just result in a zeroed out output currently.

 ## Contributing
-Feel free to contribute anything you'd like, and it will be accepted it as long as we consider it beneficial to the project.
+Feel free to contribute anything you'd like, and it will be accepted as long as we consider it beneficial to the project.
 This includes, but isn't limited to: new features, refactoring existing features and fixing bugs.